halilayyildiz/mancala-game/README.md

 ## How to build & run

 > Notice:
-> Server should have installed Java 8+ and Node.js 9+ runtime environment.
+> Server should have installed Java 8+, Maven 3.5+ and Node.js 9+ runtime environment.

 Project has Maven based modular structure.
 In order to build project, under "code" folder simply run: